Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdchar.md

 The function responsible for converting character to other types is overloaded, which means it is a function with multiple signatures, so the desired type must be unambiguous.

-Natively, a character may convert to a string or an integer, but additional behavior may be added by creating new instances of *fromChar* class from *StdOverloaded* module.
+Natively, a character may convert to a string or an integer, but additional behavior may be added by creating new instances of `fromChar` class from the `StdOverloaded` module.

 Additionally, CLEAN provides an additional function for converting a character to an integer called `digitToInt`.